How The Economist Defined & Executed Key Opportunities To Improve Their Paywall

 The Solution

-While we delivered a series of solutions to The Economist, to protect their privacy we’ve limited our case study to an overview of one test in particular.
-Among the proposed approaches, this paywall test stood out to The Economist team.
+While we delivered a series of opportunities and improvements to The Economist to protect their privacy, we’ve limited our case study to an overview of one test in particular.
+This paywall test stood out to The Economist team as an example of how The Good’s outside, expert perspective offered the additional resourcing needed to make important site decisions and changes.

-After watching several hundred session recordings of real users on The Economist site, our team found that the vertical height of the paywall discouraged users from scrolling, and therefore prevented them from seeing the multitude of benefits that they could gain out of a subscription.
+After watching several hundred session recordings of real users on The Economist site, our team found that the vertical height of the paywall discouraged users from scrolling and prevented them from seeing the multitude of benefits that a subscription could offer.

 Our team ran comprehensive testing that resulted in a vertically shortened paywall design, which delivered the value propositions earlier in the user experience and eliminated perceived roadblocks to signing up.